All Episodes

 And that's what I did.

-There were no mind them robots, and he's saying Trump is is doing the same thing.
+And he's saying Trump is doing the same thing.

-Trump is articulating what a vast majority of people think about what's going on here with amnesty and illegal immigrants.
+Trump is articulating what a vast majority of people think about what's going on here with amnesty and illegal immigration that nobody else says.

-Either they don't have the guts to say it or they don't believe it, or what have you.
+Either they don't have the guts to say it or they don't believe it or what have you.

-And his question is how long is Trump going to hold out?
+And his question is, how long is Trump going to hold out?

 How long is Trump going to go?

-He says it'd be great if Trump has half the life that you've had on radio.
+He says, it'd be great if Trump has half the life that you've had on radio.

-But but Trump is doing more than that.
+But Trump is doing more than that.

 In addition to articulating those things, Trump is actually taking the media on.

-All the conventional wisdom that they're hitting him with, and all of the conventional wisdom that is wrong, and he's just nuking it right back at them.
+All the conventional wisdom that they're hitting him with and all of the conventional wisdom that is wrong.

 Okay, Jeb Bush and Donald Trump.

-Related sound bites and the latest news involving both coming up in our final busy broadcast hour.
+Related soundbites and the latest news involving both coming up in our final busy broadcast hour.

 Export Selection